 The purpose of the Second Presbyterian Missions Committee is to provide support beyond the walls of the Church, meeting local, national and global organizations at their point of need and inviting them into a dynamic relationship with Christ.
 Our goal is to reach people at all ages and stages in their journey with Christ, both in the Church and with the organizations we support.

 Missions work is grounded in scripture.
 Matthew 25:35-36 recounts: For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink; I was a stranger and you invited me in; I needed clothes and you clothed me; I was sick and you looked after me; I was in prison and you came to visit me.

-In 2015, Second Presbyterian Missions supported the following organizations and activities: The Colin McKay Grant Home Coastal Crisis Chaplaincy Hands of Christ Medical Benevolence Foundation Presbyterian Mission Agency (PCUSA) Sea Island Hunger Awareness Foundation The Shaw Center Star Gospel Mission Water Mission (Formerly Water Missions International )
+Second Presbyterian Missions directly supports the following organizations and activities: The Colin McKay Grant Home Coastal Crisis Chaplaincy Hands of Christ Medical Benevolence Foundation Presbyterian Mission Agency (PCUSA) Presbyterian Disaster Assistance Sea Island Hunger Awareness Foundation The Shaw Center Star Gospel Mission Water Mission

-We are especially pleased that your generous contributions have allowed us to begin support of a missionary through the Presbyterian Mission Agency, Leisa Wagstaff in South Sudan: https://www.presbyterianmission.org/ministries/missionconnections/wagstaff-leisa/
+We are especially pleased to support a missionary through the Presbyterian Mission Agency, Leisa Wagstaff in South Sudan.

 Please join us as we extend God’s reach beyond the walls of Second Presbyterian.
-Through special offerings, Seconds Please Tea Room and our annual Missions campaign, we provided over $18,000 in support in 2015.
 Thank you for your support!